RohanNero/Loyalty-Harvest-Raw/NOTES.md

 1. `createLeaves` script to search contract from blockStart to blockEnd
 2. `viewHeldUntil` script that allows users to view the block they held their NFT until 3.

+## Left off

+9/8 notes:

+1. I just set up the ECDSA recover logic, now need to create the leaf in solidity using the input (so user doesn't have to provide leaf)
+2. Now that you have the leaf, call verify and ensure that the proof is valid
+3. reward calculation time